 1040 income tax return: a federal form used by the IRS to determine a person's income and tax liability.

-1098-T tax form: a form provided by the school that states the total amount of tuition and fees paid in one calendar year; this may be used as a possible tax break.
+1098-T tax form: a form provided by the school that states the total amount of tuition and fees paid in one calendar year that some tax payers may use to receive a credit.

 Cal Grant: money granted to the student by the state of California for the purpose of meeting educational expenses.
 The grant is based on the student's grade point average, financial need, income and asset information, and is only available to California residents who meet a GPA requirement and prove demonstrated need.

 California Dream Act Application (CADAA): a free application required to apply for any state education financial aid programs.
 It is used to determine the expected family contribution and eligibility for all grant and loan funding to cover school-related expenses.
 Fill out the application online and submit yearly by the March 2 deadline.

 California Student Aid Commission: a California state agency that oversees and determines eligibility for the Cal Grant and Chafee Grant programs.